cataclysmbnteam/Cataclysm-BN/doc/JSON_INFO.md

     // Path of mod's files relative to the modinfo.json file.
 The game automatically loads all files from the folder with modinfo.json,
     // and all the subfolders, so this field is only useful when you for whatever reason want to stick your modinfo.json in a subfolder of your mod.
     "path": "../common-data/",
-    // Same principle as with 'path' field, this points to a (almost completely unused and most likely bugged to Hell) "legacy migration" files.
+    // Same principle as with 'path' field, this points to (almost completely unused and most likely bugged to Hell) "legacy migration" files.
     "legacy": "../legacy-data/"
   }
 ]